2021! … 2021? … 2021.

 - Social Media – It’s not secret I’ve a love/hate relationship with social media platforms.
 However, they’re tools of the trade and ones that I need to continue making an effort with.
 The goal here is to set up monthly schedules for Instagram and Pinterest (haven’t done them for January yet…).
 Still need to sort out how I’m going to manage this with everything else on the go.

 - Earn Steady Monthly Income through Travel with TMc – Well, somehow I pulled this one off last year, surpassing my total income goal, despite the tourism industry bottoming out.
-I’ve a few ideas in mind to build this site even more, but I’m not going to say anything about how until I’ve got my ducks in a row.
+I’ve a few ideas in mind to build this site even more, but I’m not going to say much more until I’ve got my ducks in a row.

 - Write 5 Guest Blogs – While I’ve written for other travel websites before, I’ve never written a guest blog.
 Time to change that!

 - Mentorship – I’m really fortunate to know a lot of other writers, freelancers, photographers, videographers, and bloggers.
-What’s wonderful about these individuals is that they’re always willing to answer questions, provide feedback, and point you where you need to go.
-As any self-employed or side-employed person experiences, it is overwhelming doing everything yourself when you’re the little guy, figuring out where to begin, and how to prioritize the mountain of tasks.
-I’m very grateful to those that have helped in any way so far.
+What’s wonderful about these individuals is that they’re always willing to answer questions, provide feedback, and point you in a new direction.
+As any self-employed or side-employed person experiences, it is overwhelming doing everything yourself.
+I’m very grateful to those that have helped so far.
 My goal for this year is to seek mentorship in the areas of business ownership, the technical side of blogging, and photography.